MicrosoftDocs/dynamics-365-project-operations/articles/project-management/dev-copy-project.md

 | Target             | Entity Reference | Target Project |

-- **clearTeamsAndAssignments**: Thee default behaviour for Project for the Web, and will remove all assignments and team members.
+- **clearTeamsAndAssignments**: Thee default behavior for Project for the Web, and will remove all assignments and team members.
-- **removeNamedResource** The default behaviour for Project Operations, and will revert assignments to generic resources.
+- **removeNamedResource** The default behavior for Project Operations, and will revert assignments to generic resources.

 For more defaults on actions, see [Use Web API actions](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/use-web-api-actions)